phaserjs/phaser/README.md

 * Cache._resolveUrl has been renamed to Cache._resolveURL internally and gained a new parameter.
 This method is a private internal one.
 * Cache.getUrl is deprecated.
 The same method is now available as Cache.getURL.
 * Loader.useXDomainRequest used to be enabled automatically for IE9 but is now always set to `false`.
 Please enable it only if you know your server set-up / CDN requires it, as some most certainly do, but we're finding them to be less and less used these days, so we feel it's safe to now disable this by default (#1248)
+* Game.destroy now destroys either the WebGLRenderer or CanvasRenderer, whichever Pixi was using.

 ### Bug Fixes